dddrrreee/cs340lx-25aut/labs/4-lidar-I/README.md

     measurements per second, roughly 480 points per full rotation.

-  - It requires minimal configuration: it starts spitting out data using UART at 230,400 baud.
+  - It requires minimal configuration: it starts spitting out data using UART at 230,400 baud (8-N-1 format, the same as what we have been using).

-  - The various datasheets have the packet structure.
+  - The various [datasheets](./datasheets) have the packet structure.

 We are doing a James and Sai style open-ended lab:
   - You get the device.